johnseekins/statsd-http-proxy/README.md

 Gauge also may be set relatively to previously stored value.
 Is `shift` not passed, then `value` used.
 If `value` not passed, used default value equals 1.
+To set a gauge to a negative number you need first set it to 0.

 Absolute value:
 ```